How to find a unicorn: a novel model-free, unsupervised anomaly detection method for time series: Discussion

-Time indices of k nearest neighbors have been previously utilized differently in nonlinear time series analysis to diagnose nonstationary time series \cite{Kennel1997, Rieke2002, Rieke2004}, measure intrinsic dimensionality of system's attractors \cite{Gao1999, Carletti2006, MARWAN2007}, monitor changes in dynamics \cite{Gao2013} and even for fault detection \cite{Martinez-Rego2016}.
-Rieke et al. utilized very resembling statistics to TOF: the average absolute temporal distances of k nearest neighbors from the points.
+Time indices of k nearest neighbors have been previously utilized differently in nonlinear time series analysis to diagnose nonstationary time series \cite{Kennel97, Rieke02, Rieke04}, measure intrinsic dimensionality of system's attractors \cite{Gao99, Carletti06, Marwan07}, monitor changes in dynamics \cite{Gao13} and even for fault detection \cite{Martinez-Rego16}.
+Rieke et al.\,\cite{Rieke02, Rieke04} utilized very resembling statistics to TOF: the average absolute temporal distances of k nearest neighbors from the points.
 However they analyzed the distribution of temporal distances to determine nonsationarity and did not interpret the resulting distance scores locally.
-Gao \& Hu and Martinez-Rego et al. used recurrence times ($T_1$ and $T_2$) to monitor dynamical changes in time series locally, but these statistics are not specialized for detecting extremely rare unique events.
-TOF utilizes the temporal distance of k nearest neighbors at each point, thus provides a locally interpretable outlier score.
-This score takes small values when the system visits an undiscovered territory of state-space for a short time period, therefore it is suitable to detect unicorns.
+Gao \& Hu and Martinez-Rego et al. \cite{Martinez-Rego16} used recurrence times to monitor dynamical changes in time series locally, but these statistics are not specialized for detecting extremely rare unique events.
+TOF utilizes the temporal distance of k nearest neighbors at each point, thus provides a locally interpretable outlier score, which takes small values when the system visits an undiscovered territory of state-space for a short time period.

+\soma{ The minimal detectable event length might be the strongest limitation of TOF method.
+We have shown, that the TOF method has a lower bound on the detectable event length ($\Theta_{min}$), which depends on the number of neighbors ($k$) used in the TOF calculations.
+This means that TOF is not well suited to detect point-outliers, which are easily detectable by many traditional outlier detection methods.

+Furthermore, the shorter the analyzed time series and the smaller $k$ is used, the higher the chance, that the background random or chaotic dynamics spontaneously produce a unique event.
+Smaller $k$ results in higher fluctuations of the baseline TOF values, which makes the algorithm prone to produce false positive detections.

+A further limitation arises from the difficulty of finding optimal parameters for the time delay embedding: the time delay $\tau$ and the embedding dimension $E$.
+Fig.\,S5 shows the sensitivity of the $F_1$ score to the time delay embedding parameters and the relation between the used and the optimal parameter pairs.
+This post hoc evaluation, which can be done for simulations but not in a real life data showed, that our general parameter setting ($E=3$, $\tau=1$) used during the tests was suboptimal for simulated ECG-tachycardia dataset.
+The optimal parameter settings ($E=7$, $\tau=6$) would have resulted in $0.94$ as the maximal $F_1$ score in stead of $0.83$, shown in Table\,\ref{tab:F1}).}

+\soma{The model-free nature of these algorithms can be an advantage and a limitation at same time.
+The specific detection algorithms, which are designed on purpose and use specific a priory knowledge about the target pattern to be detected, can be much more effective than a model-free algorithm.
+Model-free methods are preferred when the nature of the anomaly is unknown.
+Consequently, detecting a unicorn tells us that the detected state of the system is unique and differs from all other observed states, but it is not often obvious in what sense; post-hoc analysis or domain experts are needed to interpret the results.